IT Contract Negotiation

 In my experience, IT contract negotiation can be considered successful only if both parties - a client and a vendor - are confident with the results and believe they’ve reached a win-win agreement.
 On the contrary, when at least one of the parties is not quite comfortable with some terms but signs a contract for the sake of closing a deal, it’s a wake-up call telling there’s room for improvement.

-Unfortunately, many standard software and IT contracts contain controversial clauses which may become the source of a problem.
+Unfortunately, many standard software and IT contracts contain controversial clauses which may become the source of a problem for software development collaboration.
 During my 20+ years in IT, I had a chance to go through all sorts of contracts and customize dozens of them, both as an IT vendor and as a client.

 Here’re some tips on how to hold a successful IT contract negotiation and get a win-win deal at the outcome.